-Please note that many details regarding this project cannot be confirmed until a bid has been submitted to the Broadband Leicestershire project, and the tender process for that project has been completed.
+Please note that many details regarding this project are dependent on the Superfast Leicestershire project.
 The information below is presented as a guide to the general steps involved.
 If you have any questions regarding the project, you can email the working group via the Burton on the Wolds, Cotes and Prestwold Parish Clerk at: burtonclerk [at] gmail.com

 The Wolds Broadband group has been tasked with investigating options for the introduction of a service to provide improved broadband speeds for homes and businesses in the Wolds villages.
 This should have a minimum speed of 20Mbps for the majority of connected premises.

 Which villages / areas will be covered?

-This depends on the technology used to deliver the broadband, but is likely to be determined by the location of telephone exchanges.
-This project can apply to all areas served by the Wymeswold exchange, potentially including Burton, Prestwold and Cotes, Walton on the Wolds, Hoton and Wymeswold itself.
+This depends on the technology used to deliver the broadband, but is likely to be determined by the location of telephone exchanges and green cabinets.
+This project can apply to all areas served by the Wymeswold exchange, potentially including Burton, Prestwold and Cotes, Walton on the Wolds, and Hoton.

 Why is it needed?

 The average UK broadband speed is 6.2Mbps; it is not thought that anywhere in Burton or Walton can obtain this speed at present.
 A large proportion of residents suggested that they would be interested in faster broadband when a survey was circulated regarding the BT “Race to Infinity”.
 Unfortunately there were not enough people in the villages to secure faster broadband by that route.
-BT have given no indication that the Wymeswold exchange which serves the villages will be upgraded to provide superfast broadband, and Leicester County Council places the villages on the border between red and amber risk of “not receiving market-led broadband” .
+In 2012, BT were unable to give any indication that the Wymeswold exchange which serves the villages would be upgraded to provide superfast broadband, and Leicester County Council placed the villages on the border between red and amber risk of “not receiving market-led broadband” .
 Burton on the Wolds Parish Council therefore formed a working party, joined by members of Walton on the Wolds Parish Council, to consider options to deliver the higher speeds required by new technologies including internet television (e.g. BBC iPlayer), internet telephony (e.g. Skype), business usage, and connections shared between multiple computers in one premises.

 What is involved?

-A working party has been formed to look at the various methods of delivering fast broadband.
+A working party was formed to look at the various methods of delivering fast broadband.
 The group provides recommendations to Burton on the Wolds Parish Council and Walton on the Wolds Parish Council, who make all final decisions.
-A feasibility study has been undertaken to determine what kinds of broadband service could be provided to Burton and Walton, both in terms of the underlying technologies and the potential speeds which could be expected.
-It will also provide an idea of cost, allowing the working party and Parish Council to assess whether the installation of superfast broadband is likely to be successful, and how best to implement it if so.
+A feasibility study was commissioned to determine what kinds of broadband service could be provided to Burton and Walton, both in terms of the underlying technologies and the potential speeds which could be expected.
+It also provided an idea of cost, allowing the working party and Parish Council to assess whether the installation of superfast broadband is likely to be successful, and how best to implement it if so.

 How would the broadband be provided?

-If the proposal for inclusion in the Broadband Leicestershire project is successful, the final details will depends on the results of customer uptake models and physical ground surveys, but at this stage FTTC seems to be a likely option.
+If the proposal for inclusion in the Superfast Leicestershire project is successful, the final details will depends on the results of customer uptake models and physical ground surveys, but at this stage FTTC seems to be a likely option.